-Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to understanding of Civics Anchor Standard 8 Processes, Rules, and Laws SS.9-12.8.1 Evaluate procedures for making governmental decisions at the local, Tribal, state, national, and international levels in terms of the civic purposes achieved through the decision-making process.
+Anchor Standard The student demonstrates an 9-12 Content Standard understanding of Therefore, the student is able to Civics Anchor Standard 8 Processes, Rules, and Laws SS.9-12.8.1 Evaluate procedures for making governmental decisions at the local, Tribal, state, national, and international levels in terms of the civic purposes achieved through the decision-making process.
 SS.9-12.8.2 Develop claims using evidence that explain how people use and challenge local, Tribal, state, national, and international laws to address a variety of public issues.
 SS.9-12.8.3 Evaluate public policies in terms of intended and unintended outcomes and related consequences.
 SS.9-12.8.4 Discuss the methods used to change societies, promote the common good, and protect civil and human rights.
 SS.9-12.8.5 Evaluate the impact the U.S. justice system has had over time on policy, society, economics, and individual rights.
-SS.9-12.8.7 Examine the role of the three branches of government concerning the creation, implementation, and interpretation of laws and policies.
+SS.9-12.8.6 Examine the role of the three branches of government concerning the creation, implementation, and interpretation of laws and policies.
+SS.9-12.8.7 Examine the role that the media has in government oversight as well as in the creation, implementation, and interpretation of laws and policies.
 SS.9-12.8.8 Explain the significance and impact of landmark Supreme Court cases.
-SS.9-12.8.10 Evaluate the way that the United States' founding principles and constitutional structures have influenced foreign policy over time.
+SS.9-12.8.9 Evaluate the way that the United States' founding principles and constitutional structures have influenced foreign policy over time.
+SS.9-12.8.10 Evaluate the way that the United States' founding principles and constitutional structures have influenced federal Indian policy and the relationship with Tribal governments over time.
 SS.9-12.8.11 Research multiple sources and perspectives to assess how the United States conducts itself in international and Tribal relations and how those relations affect U.S. domestic policy.
-SS.9-12.8.12 Evaluate the degree to which the United States affects and is affected by geopolitics and international economics.
+SS.9-12.8.12 Evaluate the degree to which the United States affects and SS.9-12.8.12 Evaluate the degree to which the United States affects and is affected by geopolitics and international economics.

-Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 9 Alaska's Governments • SS.9-12.9.1 Explain how the Alaska constitution creates a system of government with three branches, limited powers, and federalism, and evaluate the unique features of Alaska's constitution.
+Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 9 Alaska's Governments SS.9-12.9.1 Explain how the Alaska constitution creates a system of government with three branches, limited powers, and federalism, and evaluate the unique features of Alaska's constitution.
 SS.9-12.9.2 Evaluate the efficacy of Alaska's government and political systems in meeting the needs of Alaska's diverse population.
 SS.9-12.9.3 Investigate avenues for informed action including at the local, Tribal, state, and national levels.
 SS.9-12.9.4 Take informed action to create and implement solutions to a local issue, incorporating perspectives from local experts.
 SS.9-12.9.5 Identify and evaluate the contributions of Alaskans who have played a role in promoting civic virtues and founding principles.
 SS.9-12.9.6 Evaluate the historic and ongoing impact of the Alaska Native Claims Settlement Act (ANCSA) on Alaskans and the governance of Alaska.
 SS.9-12.9.7 Evaluate the role of natural resources and resource development on the development of Alaska's government.
-SS.9-12.9.8 Express the unique challenges in governing Alaska due to its geography. • SS.9-12.9.9 Compare and contrast the services provided by local, state, and Tribal governments.
+SS.9-12.9.8 Express the unique challenges in governing Alaska due to its geography.
+SS.9-12.9.9 Compare and contrast the services provided by local, state, and Tribal governments.